CMQ (Cuba)

-CMQ (640 kHz) was a commercial radio station in Havana, Cuba.
+CMQ (640 AM) was a commercial radio station in Havana, Cuba.
 It had a large audience in the 1940s and 1950s, attracting listeners with programs that included music, sports, talk and news.
 It later expanded into a television station and network.

-The radio station was heard on the clear channel frequency of 640 kHz, with a power of 50,000 watts, making it audible around the Caribbean and Southern United States at night.
+The radio station was heard on the clear channel frequency of 640 AM, with a power of 50,000 watts, making it audible around the Caribbean and Southern United States at night.
 The TV station broadcast on Channel 6 in Havana, later expanding to seven stations around the island.

 History

 Radio

 The company was founded on March 12, 1933, by Miguel Gabriel and Ángel Cambó.
 Ten years later, on August 1, 1943, half of it was acquired by the business group of Goar Mestre.
 In the beginning, CMQ Radio transmitted only in the capital.
 But broadcasts later were expanded to the rest of the country using broadcast relay stations.

 The CMQ 640 radio studios were initially located on Calle Monte, on the corner of Paseo del Prado.
 On March 12, 1948, the studios and offices were moved to the Radiocentro Building on La Rampa and Calle L in El Vedado.